ASO for Google Play: App Store Optimization Guide for Android

 However, keywords in the short description are still indexed by Google, so you should not completely neglect the popularity or search volume of the keywords targeted here.
 Luckily, as Google’s short description is 80 characters long, room is left for both keyword optimization and conversion.

-The developer name and the app ID are also reportedly indexed, and can be used on Google Play to target keywords.
-Both can be easily edited from your Google Play Console.
+The developer name and the app ID are also reportedly indexed and can be used on Google Play to target keywords.
+While the developer name can be edited from your Google Play Console, you should never change the application ID once you have published your app.

 2. Retention Rate (perhaps the most important signal)